-- 1 In December 2020, the EU submitted an updated NDC that commits to a binding target of a net domestic reduction of at least 55% in greenhouse gas emissions by 2030 compared to 1990. - 2 European countries with climate laws with a long-term element: Denmark, Finland, France, Germany, Ireland, Netherlands, Sweden, Norway and the UK.
+- 1 European Emissions Trading System (EU-ETS) Directive, Effort-sharing Regulation, Land Use, Land Use Change and Forestry (LULUCF) Regulation, Energy Efficiency Directive, Renewable Energy Directive, CO2 emissions performance standards for cars and vans. - 2 Gt = 1 billion metric tonnes.
+There are significant uncertainties due to the climate response to CO2 and non-CO2 emissions (±400 GtCO2), the level of historic warming (±250 GtCO2), potential additional carbon release from future permafrost thawing and methane release from wetlands (-100 GtCO2 over the course of this century and more thereafter) and the level of non-CO2 mitigation in the future (±250 GtCO2). - 3 European countries with climate laws with a long-term element: Denmark, Finland, France, Germany, Ireland, Netherlands, Sweden, Norway and the UK.
 European countries with climate laws without a long-term element: Austria, Bulgaria, Malta, Iceland, Liechtenstein and Switzerland.
-Source: Climate Laws in Europe, Ecologic, 2020. - 3 The March 2018 European Council also asked the Commission to present a strategy for long-term EU greenhouse gas emissions reduction.
-Consequently, the Commission adopted the clean planet strategy in November 2018 (for details, see the 'Preparation of the proposal' section). - 4 For an extensive presentation and analysis of the impact assessment, consult the initial appraisal carried out by EPRS. - 5 This process is aligned with the timelines of the 'global stocktake' under the Paris Agreement, under which parties periodically assess the implementation of the agreement and collective progress towards its goals. - 6 Article 194(2) and Article 192(2)(c) TFEU. - 7 Article 290 TFEU states that 'a legislative act may delegate to the Commission the power to adopt non-legislative acts of general application to supplement or amend certain non-essential elements of the legislative act'. - 8 This section aims to provide a flavour of the debate and is not intended to be an exhaustive account of all different views on the proposal.
-Additional information can be found in related publications listed under 'EP supporting analysis'. - 9 The article which sets the GHG net emissions reduction target for 2030 to 55 % is bracketed and does not form part of the partial general approach.
-The December 2020 European Council subsequently endorsed the 55 % target. - 10 A 65 % emissions reduction target for 2030 corresponds to an annual emissions reduction of 7.6 %, which is the rate of emissions reduction that is needed on a global level to limit global temperature rise to 1.5°C, according to the UNEP Emissions Gap Report. - 11 In July 2021, the Commission adopted a legislative proposal to revise the LULUCF Regulation, part of the 'Fit for 55' package, with the objective of increasing the land carbon sink to 310 Mt CO2e by 2030 in line with the climate target plan adopted in September 2020.
-These additional removals would de facto raise the net emission reduction target towards 57 %. - 12 The European Scientific Advisory Board on Climate Change is established by amending Regulation (EC) No 401/2009 on the European Environment Agency and the European Environment Information and Observation Network.
+Source: Climate Laws in Europe, Ecologic, 2020. - 4 The March 2018 European Council also asked the Commission to present a strategy for long-term EU greenhouse gas emissions reduction.
+Consequently, the Commission adopted the clean planet strategy in November 2018 (for details, see the 'Preparation of the proposal' section). - 5 For an extensive presentation and analysis of the impact assessment, consult the initial appraisal carried out by EPRS. - 6 This process is aligned with the timelines of the 'global stocktake' under the Paris Agreement, under which parties periodically assess the implementation of the agreement and collective progress towards its goals. - 7 The original proposal contained an article requiring the Commission to review the EU's target for GHG emissions reductions by 2030, explore options for a 50 to 55 % emissions reduction by 2030, and make proposals to amend the 2030 target by September 2020.
+Since this has now been done, the proposed amendment deletes the article with this requirement. - 8 Article 194(2) and Article 192(2)(c) TFEU. - 9 Article 290 TFEU states that 'a legislative act may delegate to the Commission the power to adopt non-legislative acts of general application to supplement or amend certain non-essential elements of the legislative act'. - 10 This section aims to provide a flavour of the debate and is not intended to be an exhaustive account of all different views on the proposal.
+Additional information can be found in related publications listed under 'EP supporting analysis'. - 11 The article which sets the GHG emissions reduction target for 2030 to 55 % is bracketed and does not form part of the partial general approach.
+The December 2020 European Council meeting will return to this issue. - 12 A 65 % emissions reduction target for 2030 corresponds to an annual emissions reduction of 7.6 %, which is the rate of emissions reduction that is needed on a global level to limit global temperature rise to 1.5°C, according to the UNEP Emissions Gap Report.